usernein/pyromod/README.md

 ```

 ### `pyromod.filters`
-Import it and the following Update Filters will be monkeypatched to `pyrogram.Filters`:
+Import it and the following Update Filters will be monkeypatched to `pyrogram.filters`:

-- `Filters.dice`
+- `filters.dice`
 A dice message.

-- `Filters.callback_regex(pattern, flags: int = 0)`
-Same of `Filters.regex`, but for CallbackQuery updates
-The CallbackQuery object will hold the matches on the new `CallbackQuery.matches` attribute (just like `Message.matches`)

 ### Copyright & License
 This project may include snippets of Pyrogram code